JackSzwergold/Writing/arcade_game_diary/Missile Command.md

 ***

-*Missile Command (1980) (c) Copyright by Jack Szwergold; written on August 22, 2016.
+*Discovering Missile Command: A brief memory of an arcade game from 1980 (c) Copyright by Jack Szwergold; written on August 22, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*